DuncanParSky/OnTheCounter/README.md

 - Coded mostly by me, with slight help from GitHub Copilot for debugging
 ## Modes
 ### Slow Mode
-This mode that automatically waits a second between sending counting messages.
-Best for use in something like Discord as it might detect it as spam and try to slow you down.
+This mode automatically waits a second between sending counting messages.
+Best for use in something like Discord as spamming too quick will result in [this message](https://media.tenor.com/Iu4U7GLacFUAAAAe/woah-there-way-too-spicy-discord-message.png).
 Also could be better for platforms like Chatzy where there is often a delay when sending messages.
 ### Normal Mode
-This mode counts normally with no delay (aside from the default 50 ms delay to make sure the number is typed properly.
+This mode counts normally with no delay (aside from the default 50 ms delay to make sure the number is typed properly.)
 ## Code
 > The program begins by creating a single `InputSimulator` instance used
 > for all keyboard events.
 In `Main`, it collects three inputs from the